 - How are we ensuring the health, safety and well-being of our employees and caregivers?

-- Have we considered expanding our healthcare delivery footprint through acquisition of smaller physician practices, ambulatory surgery centers, etc., that are interested in being part of a larger organization in order to better position/prepare themselves for a COVID-19 resurgence (or some other future disruptive event such as another pandemic or dynamic policy changes to our healthcare system introduced by the next administration)?
+- Have we considered expanding our healthcare delivery footprint through acquisition of smaller physician practises, ambulatory surgery centers, etc., that are interested in being part of a larger organisation in order to better position/prepare themselves for a COVID-19 resurgence (or some other future disruptive event such as another pandemic or dynamic policy changes to our healthcare system introduced by the next administration)?